Jeffersonville & Louisville

 The Associate of Applied Science curriculum at Mid-America College of Funeral Service is designed to meet the prerequisites for licensure and employment in funeral service.
 It fulfills the requirements of accreditation and approval agencies.
 The curriculum offers both theoretical and practical fundamentals of funeral service.

-Bachelor of Science Degree (Online)
+Bachelor of Science in Funeral Service Management (BSFM) (Online)

+The Bachelor of Science degree in Funeral Service Management has course offerings in funeral service-related topics.
 The bachelor degree allows ABFSE funeral service associate degree graduates, who have passed both National Board Exams (NBE) or is a licensed Funeral Director/Embalmer, to enroll in the program.

-Funeral Director Certificate
+Funeral Director Certificate (On Campus & Online)

-Certificate in Thanatology for End of Life Professionals
+Certificate in Thanatology for End of Life Professionals (FSCT) (Online)

-The Certificate in Thanatology (CT) for End of Life Professionals is comprised of two courses: BFS310 Thanatology and BFS311 Applied Thanatology.
+The Certificate in Thanatology (FSCT) for End of Life Professionals is comprised of two courses: BFS310 Thanatology and BFS311 Applied Thanatology.
 This professional certification is designed to expose the student to the professional practice of thanatology, promote awareness and understanding of death and how it affects individuals, whether the death is a result of an acute condition, traumatic incident or a long-standing chronic illness.
 The application of thanatology relates to careers who support and assist those confronting end-of-life and loss issues.
 We have designed our certificate program for working professions who are looking to earn additional certification without sacrificing their current position or obligations.
 This certificate will allow students to offer a deeper level of service to the individuals they serve in their chosen career whether they are funeral service professionals, nurses, physicians, chaplains, doulas or otherwise.

-Certificate in Death Companioning for End of Life Professionals (CDC)
+Certificate in Death Companioning for End of Life Professionals (CDC) (Online)

 The Certificate in Death Companioning for End of Life Professionals (CDC) is comprised of two courses—BFS315 Death Companioning and BFS316 Applied Death Companioning.
 We have designed our certificate program for working professions who are looking to earn additional certification without sacrificing their current position or obligations.
 The field of end-of-life support is growing rapidly and includes death doulas, death midwives, end of life guides, hospice and palliative care professionals, funeral directors, clergy, community death conversation leaders and clinical professionals.
 Death Companioning is a service niche between death doulas and funeral directors and offers a way for end-of-life professionals, and those interested in furthering their study of end-of -life issues, a clearly defined area to work which takes into consideration the numerous legal, ethical and professional issues found within any young field.
 This certificate provides students with a clear framework for expanding their area of practice and to expand their knowledge of the growth within modern American deathcare.
 Students will also complete self-evaluations related to end-of-life issues and death anxiety, and learn skills which will allow them to more effectively navigate the care for an end-of-life practice.